 The following are the main contacts for Special Educational Needs and Disability at St Wilfrid’s School:

-Ms Jeanette Shaughnessy is our designated SEN Governor:
+Ms J Shaughnessy is our designated SEND Governor:

 - Oversee the day-to-day operation of the school’s SEN policy